 How do you know if you are training too hard or not recovering adequately?
 This is one of the hardest things to get right as an athlete, but doing so will help improve your performance and decrease your risk of overuse injuries.
 Sometimes an adjustment to training is needed, but other times improved sleep and nutrition, for example, could be the ticket to achieving balance.
-Here are five signs you need to adjust your training load/recovery balance.
+Here are five signs you need to adjust your training load and recovery balance.

 1. Impaired Feeling & Increased Perceived Exertion

-TrainingPeaks allows you to rank each workout by feel and perceived exertion.
-Feeling is measured with a range of smiley to frowny faces, and the perceived exertion is rated on a scale of one to ten.
+TrainingPeaks allows you to rate each workout by feel and perceived exertion.
+Feel is measured with a range of smiley to frowny faces, and perceived exertion (RPE) is rated on a scale of one to ten.
 Comparing sessions is easy when looking at the calendar view on TrainingPeaks.
 For example, let’s say every Tuesday and Thursday you complete a 6- or 7-mile run in Zone 2 at the same pace and on the same route.
 For three weeks you rank these sessions with a feeling of a smiley face and a perceived exertion of a three.
 But during the fourth week, you rank these sessions with a frowny face and a perceived exertion of four.
 This is a red flag and would require further investigation about why you did not feel good on those workouts.

 2. Post-Activity Comments

 The post-activity comments in TrainingPeaks are a great opportunity to provide more subjective context to how the workout went, making them an important part of your training log.
 Using the same example from above, for the workouts with a frowny face and perceived exertion of four, you could write in the post-activity comments that you’ve been up against a work deadline and your legs felt flat on the run.
 This would be a sign that the bad feeling may likely be due to an increase in life stressors, as mental fatigue can negatively impact performance.

 3. Flagged Metrics